edgarv09/test-cf7-forms/wp-content/plugins/formidable/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 4.06.01 =
+* Remove the top level nav notification for inbox notifications.
+* Use the frm_display_value hook for each different case where values are displayed (entries list table, view an entry, summary field...)
+* Fix: Left and right margin setting on buttons was being ignored.
+Use something like "10px 10px" in the button margin setting to show margins on the sides.
+* Fix: Prevent a js error in some cases when the ajax response isn't json.

+= 4.06 =
+* New: Better accessibility for honeypot field and message after submit.
+* New: Add a Dismiss all button in the inbox.
+* New: Add 'frm_user_id_display' hook for showing something other than the dispay name by default in user ID fields.
+* Set the default styling to use grids since most browsers support it now.
+* Fix: On some sites, permissions were preventing a form from being created from a template.
+* Fix: The button colors were overriding eachother with some settings.

 = 4.05.02 =
 * New: Added frm_message_placement hook to show the form message below the form
 * New: New classes that can be used in the 'form class' setting: frm_plain_success (Removes styling from the success message) and frm_below_success (Movs the success message below the form).